-[Note: Professor Michael Kernis died of cancer on April 23, 2009, in Duluth, Georgia.
+Professor Michael Kernis died of cancer on April 23, 2009, in Duluth, Georgia.
 He was 54 years old.
-Social Psychology Network is maintaining this profile for visitors who wish to learn more about the work of Professor Kernis.]
+Social Psychology Network is maintaining this profile for visitors who wish to learn more about Professor Kernis' work.

 My major research interests are in the areas of self and motivational processes.
 Currently, my research falls primarily within three areas: (a) the causes and consequences of possessing secure vs. fragile self-esteem, (b) individual differences in authentic functioning, and (c) mindfulness.
 Other research interests of mine include anger and aggressive behavior and close relationships.